Dead List: The Elderly in Horror Movies

 The Taking of Deborah Logan (2014)

-This movie, if you are not ready for it, will hit you like a frying pan to the side of the head.
+This movie will hit you like a frying pan to the side of the head.
 The Taking of Deborah Logan takes a sympathetic look at a woman who is suffering from Alzheimer’s… or is she?
-As a documentary crew follows the plight of Deborah Logan’s struggles with a descent into mental decay, it turns out that something much more menacing and monstrous is taking place.
-The movie feels like it was made by someone who really struggled with being a caretaker and the all-consuming frustration of the effort, and the horrific turn of Deborah Logan is the culmination of the demons we suspect are at the root of mental collapse.
-Some of the scariest imagery you will ever encounter in a horror movie… you have been warned!
+A documentary crew follows the plight of Deborah Logan’s struggles with a descent into mental decay.
+They discover that something far more sinister and malevolent is at work.
+The movie feels like it was made by someone who struggled with being a caretaker.
+The all-consuming frustration of the effort is frightening.
+The horrific turn of Deborah Logan is the culmination of the demons we suspect are at the root of mental collapse.
+It provides some of the scariest imagery you will ever encounter in a horror movie.
+Two words: Swallowed Whole.
+You have been warned!

 Abigail Breslin and Arnold Schwarzenegger in Maggie (2015)